apache/datasketches-website/docs/Research.md

 In many applications, data eventually grows stale or out of date, and queries should accordingly be restricted to relatively recent data.
 Mergeable summaries enable a simple solution to this problem: break the data into relatively small chunks (with each chunk covering, say, a one-hour time period), sketch each chunk separately, and at query time merge the summaries of only the most recent chunks.

 This solution suffices in some applications, but for other applications the chunks must be more fine grained (e.g., when detecting anomalies or phenomena that last for seconds or minutes rather than hours).
 In these settings, a naive approach based on mergeable summaries becomes prohibitively expensive in terms of both memory usage and latency.
-For such settings, the ideal solution is a streaming algorithm that au- tomatically “forgets” data when it becomes stale.
+For such settings, the ideal solution is a streaming algorithm that automatically “forgets” data when it becomes stale.
 This setting has been studied in the literature on sliding window streaming algorithms.
 There has been working studying sliding window algorithms for frequent items (e.g. [GDD+03]), unique counts (e.g. [GT02]), and quantiles (e.g. [AM04]).
 Just as work on the Data Sketches library has led to significant recent progress in developing efficient algorithms for each of these problems in the standard (non-sliding window) streaming setting, the we are confident that related ideas will lead to similar progress in the sliding window setting as well.

 ****